 If you want to find a great cover 2 defensive playbook, the best defensive playbooks are listed here.
 You should find a playbook that focuses on man-to-man coverage in cover 2, deploys good blitzes, and has plays that you are comfortable with.

 Let’s face it, none of the tips so far are going to help you if you have a defense full of no-namers.
 You need players with great attributes on your defense if you want to win more games, especially in MUT, but in other game modes as well.

-You want corners who can mirror the receivers and that can keep up with them.
-You want safeties and linebackers that can react quickly when the ball is in the air, and you want big defensive tackles that have good jumping attributes, so that they can bat the ball out of the air at the line of scrimmage.
+You want corners that can mirror the receivers and that can keep up with them.
+You want safeties and linebackers that can react quickly when the ball is in the air, and you want big defensive tackles that have good jumping attributes so that they can bat the ball out of the air at the line of scrimmage.

 Practice makes perfect in everything we do, and that’s no different for Madden.
 The more you play, the better you’ll be.

 You can even use the training game mode, to learn the game a little better if you are fairly new.

 Madden is a well-made game, with gameplay that is easily understandable (assuming you’ve watched football before), and just difficult enough to be fun – mastering the defense is often the final piece of the puzzle for intermediate-level players.

 If you’d like to get even better with the defensive side of the game, you’ll find our guide to getting sacks very useful.
 We’ve got many more guides like that one, so be sure to browse through every page!